cdrummey216/whoami/idenityequations.md

 * ϕ = 1 + 1/ϕ //*b* must equal 1/ϕ, the self is an arbiter to itself, or is able to define itself because it is the utlimate authority on itself (see above property of ϕ)
 * **a = 1** //value for answer to "Who am I?", self-perception
 * **b = 1/ϕ** //~0.6180, value for answer to "Who are you?", self-definition
+* When the self is understood as the product of an equation, the value of self-definition is distinct from the value of self-perception because it requires an external cause (to be asked "Who are you?" is an external cause).
+Subtracting the value of self-definition from the value of the self is an exercise in freeing one's self from external influence.

 I have a choice. //self can define itself, or "I" discover my identity through my choice in variable answers.